janis-commerce/export/README.md

 * *async* `preProcess(exportDocument)`.

   Params: `exportDocument`, the export options.
-  Method to do something before the export process.
+  Method to do something before the export process starts, like Emit an event or saved in Database or Cache, some other validation.

-* *async* `postSaveHook(exportDocumentSaved)`.
+* *async* `postProcess(exportDocumentSaved)`.

   Params: `exportDocumentSaved`, the export options.
-  Method to do something after the export process.
+  Method to do something after the export process was created and files are uploaded, like Emit an event or saved in Database or Cache, some other validation.

+Export Document have the options which will be used to get the data:
+* `entity`, Entity name
+* `filters`, filters to be used
+* `sortBy`, fields to be sorted by
+* `sortDirection`, sort direction (`asc` or `desc`)
+* `userCreated` ID of User who request the export
+* `userEmail` User Email which will be used to send the data
+* `dateCreated`
+* `dateModified`

 #### Example